SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - Define a second constant called "boilingPointF" and set it to 212.

+- ***Section 15: Coding Exercise 17***

+The challenge:

+- Define the following string variables:

+- bestColor should be set to the string purple.

+- quote should be set to the sting You had me at "hello".

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).